-Week Date Topics, Readings, Assignments, Deadlines 16 W 12/4 MODULE 7: Portfolio • In-Class: Demonstrating the learning outcomes of: Gelo 1-5 Portfolio prewriting in class: Integrating evidence into your portfolio For next time: Assemble and prepare the inventories and the outline for the self-reflection essay and ePortfolio.
-16 M 12/9 Discussion and Informal Peer Review.
+Week Date Topics, Readings, Assignments, Deadlines For next time: Complete the draft of your Essay and bring a copy to class 15 Th 4/30 In class: Holding our final Mandatory Peer Review Session.
+For next time: Complete and submit your final draft on Canvas and bring a laptop, a mobile device, or exam booklet to write a practice essay in preparation for the Final Self-Reflection essay that is the centerpiece of your ePortfolio.
+16 T 5/5 MODULE 6: Portfolio • In-Class: Demonstrating the learning outcomes of: Gelo 1-5 Portfolio prewriting in class: Integrating evidence into your portfolio For next time: Assemble and prepare the inventories and the outline for the self-reflection essay and ePortfolio.
+16 Th 5/7 Discussion and Informal Peer Review.
 You will be uploading the Final ePortfolio.
 For next time: Complete your ePortfolio.
-DUE: Final Portfolio on Canvas (submit it with the portfolio materials for your Final Exam assessment).
+Final Exam DUE: Final Portfolio on Canvas (submit it with the portfolio materials for your assessment).
 Venue and Time TBA